azizzaeny/clojure.core/readme.md

    https://cdn.jsdelivr.net/npm/@zaeny/clojure.core/dist/core.min.js
    ```

-###  Reason
+###  Rationale
 **A Problem to solve**
-As Software Developers there are several use cases that we cannot be picky about certain development methods, ideas, and programming paradigms that we usually used daily in our work.
+As Software Engineer there are several use cases that we cannot be picky about certain development methods, ideas, and programming paradigms that we usually used daily in our work.
 for example:
 - You have recently joined an established team of developers that use object-oriented style programming and cannot use functional programming style into the team to immediately adapt and work as the way you like it.
 - You are the third party developer that needs to fix code on the production of the current development team, but you cannot convert the whole code into clojure.